 1311 Company Position Overturned.

-*Note: Once a state has implemented the new complaint coding plan, the state no longer uses the above-referenced complaint disposition codes to determine if a complaint is confirmed; upon implementation of the new coding plan, states submit a “confirmed” status, indicating if a complaint is confirmed or not, based upon the state’s analysis of the consumer complaint.

 Complaint Ratios

 A company’s complaint ratio is defined as:

 (number of confirmed complaints)

 (gross premium written [in thousands of dollars])

 It is important, of course, that these figures be comparable—for the same line of business, for the same period of time and for the same state or geographic region.
 Gross premium is used, rather than net premium, because what is important is the company’s level of activity in the market in question.
 The use of complaints per $1,000 is recommended for consistency with other states and because the numbers that result are easier to follow and to work with than complaints per $1, which usually results in multiple leading zeros.